pjssilva/NLPModelsAlgencan.jl/README.md

       1. Move to the `lib` directory, where you can find the `libalgencan.a` file and type:
       ```bash
-      gcc-8 -shared -o libalgencan.so -Wl,--whole-archive libalgencan.a \\
+      gcc -shared -o libalgencan.so -Wl,--whole-archive libalgencan.a \\
           -Wl,--no-whole-archive -lgfortran
       ```
     * You are going to use HSL.